projectsesame/sesame/design/routing-design.md

 ```

 Another example of an issue if routes are defined on includes and conflict.
-The ordering that Contour places these into will result in the more specific route getting traffic (i.e. `/blog/tech/info`) before the wildcard route:
+The ordering that Sesame places these into will result in the more specific route getting traffic (i.e. `/blog/tech/info`) before the wildcard route:

 ```yaml
 spec: